Holistic Health AI

 Consistent sleep and wake times (within 30 minutes) are the single most powerful sleep upgrade.

-Bright light in the morning and dim, warm light in the evening reset the circadian rhythm.
+Bright light in the morning and dim, warm light in the evening reset the circadian rhythm (your body's roughly 24-hour internal clock).

 Caffeine has a half-life of 5–6 hours — afternoon coffee still affects deep sleep that night.